-- When a visitor reaches your site and requests files from the fastest CDN edge servers.
+- When a visitor reaches your site and requests files, it will redirect to the fastest CDN edge server.

 - The request gets robotically directed to the nearest DNS servers.

 - DNS server resolves the requested URL and converts it into IP Address.
-Thereafter it looks up for the closest CDN server using ping routine algorithm.
+After that, it looks up for the closest CDN server using ping routine algorithm.